Holly Cassin

 These letters are a demand for payment which shows that you are serious about collecting the debt due to you.
 These are often a cost effective first step in debt recovery.

-Service of the statutory demand (usually on the companies registered office) gives the debtor company 15 working days to pay you the sum demanded, otherwise you can apply to the High Court to put them into liquidation.
+Service of the statutory demand (usually on the company’s registered office) gives the debtor company 15 working days to pay you the sum demanded, otherwise you can apply to the High Court to put them into liquidation.